emsig/empymod/README.md

   testing suite.

-- Add some clever checks, e.g. as in Key (2012): abort loops if the field is strongly attenuated.
+- Add some clever checks, e.g. as in Key (2012): abort loops if the field is strongly attenuated (more relevant if once an inversion is implemented).

-- Move empymod from channel 'prisae' to 'conda-forge'.
+- Move empymod from channel 'prisae' to 'conda-forge' (pros/cons?).

 ## Citation